peaBerberian/wasp-hls/README.md

 - [x] Allow application to list and select its own variant (quality) and know the current one
 - [x] Automatically filter out codecs not supported by the current environment.
+- [x] Urgent/non-urgent quality switches (Some quality switches lead to request for segments of the previous quality to be immediately interrupted, others await them before actually switching).
-- [ ] Fast-switching (Push on top of already-loaded imminent segments if they prove to be of higher quality, don't if they are of lower quality).
+- [ ] Fast-switching (Push on top of already-loaded segments if they prove to be of higher quality - and if doing so won't impact playback).
       _Priority: high_
+- [ ] Smart-switching (I just made-up the name here :D, but basically it's for the opposite situation than the one in which fast-switching is active : don't re-load segments who're already loaded / being pushed with a higher quality).
 - [ ] Also choose variant based on buffer-based estimates.
       _Priority: average_
 - [ ] Logic to detect sudden large fall in bandwidth before the end of a current